Raise Awareness for Sucrose Intolerance

 Four Myths About Sucrose Intolerance, Busted

-To celebrate Sucrose Intolerance Awareness Week, here are four health myths about the disease, debunked:
+To celebrate National Sucrose Intolerance Awareness Week, here are four health myths about the disease, debunked:

 2. Myth: You’ll just grow out of it.

-Truth: Sucrose intolerance, also called Genetic Sucrase-Isomaltase Deficiency (GSID), is caused by a genetic mutation present from birth that results in a lack of digestive enzyme activity in the small intestine.
+Truth: Sucrose Intolerance, also called Congenital Sucrase-Isomaltase Deficiency (CSID), is caused by a genetic mutation present from birth that results in a lack of digestive enzyme activity in the small intestine.
 Babies with the disease may not show symptoms until they start consuming formula or solid foods.
 Symptoms may become less severe in adults, but it’s not possible to just grow out of the disease.
 Lifelong dietary intervention to avoid eating foods high in sucrose and pharmaceutical therapy might be necessary to manage symptoms

 4. Myth: You can see how much sucrose is in foods by reading the nutrition facts chart.